yixiao1/mcv-m5/README.md

           - Calculate the f-score and FPS on train, val and test sets.
 - [x] (b) Read two papers
           - Fully convolutional networks for semantic segmentation
           - Segnet
 - [x] (c) Implement a new network
-          - Segnet
+          - Segnet(basic and VGG)
 - [x] (d) Train the networks on a different dataset
           - KITTI
           - Cityscapes
           - Pascal2012
 - [x] (e) Boost the performance of our network
           - Data Augmentation